NavyaLingampalli/LSRE-NavyaLingampalli/ReleasePlanning/rplog.md

 Week 47:

 I have gone through all the issues in detail and identified some of the issues which are not clearly understood by me.
-To make them clear, I started commenting on the issues.
+To make them clear, I started commenting on the issues.And some of issues can be enhanced further by adding sub features.
+Suggestions for these issues are also incuded in the comments.

 Issue number: 35